104: No Such Thing As A Herd Of Koalas

 They couldn't call up any of their under-20 team because they were all doing exams at the time.

-And at the end of the game, the stadium showed that the score was 32-0 because everyone had lost count about the goal.
+And at the end of the game, the stadium showed that the score was 32-0 because everyone had lost count of Alex.

-or I think it was he'd made it through the heats and he was in the semis, and as they came around the corner on the last bit, he was way in behind.
+and or I think it was he'd made it through the heats and he was in the semis.
+And as they came around the corner on the last bit, he was away in behind.

 Someone tripped in front, took out everyone.